moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_counterparty.md

         }'
 ```

 > Response 200(application/json).
 Successful update.
-The result is a JSON representation of the updated Contractor.
+The result is a JSON representation of the updated Counterparty.

 ```json
 {